-The Science Department has enough faculty in Biology and Chemistry.
+The Science Department have enough faculty in Biology and Chemistry.
 Physics is somewhat more difficult to analyze.
 The number of students who require physics is small, but, particularly with the A.E. degree, the number of courses that needs to be offered has increased.
-With only a single physics instructor, we have been unable to offer Astronomy for several semesters.
+With only a single physics instructor, we have been unable to offer Astronomy at for several years.